Authentication

 |

-Breaking changes ahead for: Digital Twin Registry API, Aspect Model Catalog API The APIs will be updated to Bosch Semantic Stack v5 on November 04, 2025.
-The update will be carried out from 16:30 to approximately 18:30 CET / UTC+1.
-Action required: Migrate to v5. |
+Breaking changes for Digital Twin Registry and Aspect Model Catalog The APIs have been updated to Bosch Semantic Stack v5 on November 04, 2025.
+From now on, API calls must use the new target client ID as listed on this page.
+Further details: Migrate to v5. |

 In order to use the Bosch Semantic Stack services, a valid authentication is needed.
 The protocol used is OAuth2, implemented through the Authentication/Authorization system.